If you’re allergic to ragweed pollen (it’s called “hayfever”), you know how bad the symptoms can be: Runny eyes. Frozen

-What causes these unpleasant physical symptoms?
+What causes these unpleasant allergic symptoms?
 Not the ragweed!
 Like other allergies, hayfever is the the result of a big miscommunication between your immune system and reality.

 Your Basic Self-Fulfilling Prophecy

 Allergic reactions are often triggered by things that aren’t really dangerous, such as peanuts.
 Pollen.
 Wool.
 Dust mites.

 Your body goes into full-out battle mode.
-It sends out armies of white blood cells, floods your sinuses and lungs with mucus, raises your heart rate, kicks up adrenalin.
+It deploys armies of white blood cells, floods your sinuses and lungs with mucus, raises your heart rate, kicks up adrenalin.
 This violent assault on an imagined invader is what actually makes you sick.

 (In William Gibson’s great novel Pattern Recognition, the heroine is allergic to brand logos; but that’s another story!)

 Fear of Public Speaking is the Same

 I’ve coached hundreds of people, and while they haven’t all adored their time at the podium, none of them have been torn apart by a rabid, drooling wolf-pack of vicious audience members.

 That’s because the vast majority of audiences are on your side.
 They may not agree with everything you say, but they want you to speak well.
 They want you to succeed.